Take the steps to begin your journey:

 - Rank in the top 10% of graduating class and provide SAT/ACT scores, including the writing component**;

-Beginning November 2014, students in the Top 10% of their graduating class must complete the distinguished level of achievement under the Foundation, Recommended, or Distinguished High School Program from a Texas public high school.
+Beginning November 2014, students in the Top 10% of their graduating class must complete one of the following from a Texas public high school: